-The Administrative Law Judge, based upon the competent, material, and substantia I evidence on the whole record, finds a material fact:
+The Administrative Law Judge, based upon the competent, material, and substantial evidence on the whole record, finds a material fact:

-- 1. On January 30, 2009, the claimant applied for MA-P. - On March 3, 2009, the Medical Review Team (MRT) denied the claimant's application for MA-P and retroactive MA-P stating that the impairment lacked duration of 12 months per 20 CFR 416.909. - 3.
-On March 6, 2009, the department ca seworker sent the claimant a notic e that her application was denied. - 4.
-On March 12, 2009, t he department received a hearing request from the claimant, contesting the department's negative action.
+- 1. On April 21, 2009, the claimant appl ied for MA-P with re troactive MA-P to January 2009. - On September 14, 2009, the Medical Review Team (MRT) denied the claimant's application for MA-P and re troactive MA-P stating that the claimant was capable of performing ot her work under Medical/ Vocational Rule 202.17/201.18 per 20 CFR 416.920 (f). - 3.
+On October 20, 2009, the Department caseworker sent the claimant a notice that his application was denied. - 4.
+On December 10, 2009, the Departm ent received a hearing request from the claimant, contesting the Department's negative action.

-- 5. On July 31, 2009, the State Hearing Review Team (SHRT) considered the submitted objective medical evidence in making its determination of MA-P and retroactive MA-P for the claimant.
-The SHRT report reads in part that the claimant is 3 8 ye ars old and all eges disability due to colon cancer.
-She has a high school education and a history of skilled work.
+- 5. On January 12, 2010, the State Hearing Review Team (SHRT) considered the submitted objective medical evidence in making its determination of MA-P and retroactive MA-P for the clai mant.
+The claimant is 48 years-old and alleges disability due to angina, as thma, hypertension, arthritis, seizures, and anxiety.
+He has a less than high school education and a history of heavy, skilled work .
+The claimant's impairments do not meet/equal the intent or se verity of a Soc ial Security listing and that the claimant could perform a wide range of light work.
+The medical evidence of record indicates that the claimant retains the capacity to perform a wide range of light work.
+T herefore, based on the claimant's vocational profile years-old, less t han high school education, and history of heavy, skilled work), MA-P is denied using Vo cational Rule 202.18 as a guide.
+Retroactive MA-P was considered in this case and is also denied. - 6.
+During the hearing on April 13, 2010, the claimant requested permission to submit additional medical information that needed to be reviewed by SHRT.
+Additional medical information was received from the local office and forwarded to SHRT for review on January 18, 2011. - 7.
+On February 3, 2011 the SHRT considered the newly submitted objective medical ev idence in making its determination of MA-P and retroactive MA-P. The claimant is years-old and a lleges disability due to angin a, asthma, hypertension, arthritis, seizures, and anxiety.
+He has a less than high school education and a his tory of unskilled work.
 The claimant's impairments do not meet/equal the intent or severity of a Social Security listing.
-The medical evidence on the record is insufficient to make a determination of disability where additional evidence is required from her primary and oncology doctors of updated medical records. - 6.
-During the hearing on September 3, 2009, the clai mant requested permission to submit additional m edical information that needed to be reviewed by SHRT.
-Additional m edical information was received from the local office and forwarded to SHRT for review on January 18, 2011. - 7.
-On February 5, 2011, the SHRT cons idered the newly submitted objective medical evidence in making its determination of MA-P, retroactive MA-P, and SDA.
-The SHRT report r eads in part that the claimant is 39 years old and alleges disability due to colon cancer.
-She has a 10 th grade high school edu cation and a history of un skilled and semi-skilled wo rk.
-The claimant's impairments do not meet/equal the intent or severity of a Social Security listing.
-The medial evidence of record indicates that the claimant retains the capacity to perform a wide range of light work.
-Therefore, based on the claimant's vocational profile (younger individual, 10 years of education and history of light work), MA-P is denied using Vocational Rule 202.20 as a guide.
+The medical evidence of record indicates that the claimant retains the capacity to perform unskilled, light work.
+Therefore, based on the claimant's vocational profile (younger individual, less than high school education, and history of unskilled work), MA-P is denied using Vocational Rule 202.17 as a guide.
 Retroactive MA-P was considered in this case and is also denied. - 8.
-The claimant is a 40 year-old wo man whose date of birth is .
-The claimant is 5' 3 1⁄2" tall and weighs 139 pounds.
-The claimant completed the 10th grade of high school and has a GED.
-The claimant can read and write and do basic math.
-The cl aimant was last employed as a shipping and receiving clerk in November 2008 at the medium level.
-The claimant has also been employ ed as a clerk, inspector, packer at the medium level and manager at the light level. - 9.
-The claim ant's alleged impairm ents are colon cancer wher e she is currently receiving chemotherapy.
+The claimant is a year-old man whose dat e of birth is .
+The claim ant is 5' 5" tall and weighs 125 pounds.
+The claimant has a less than high s chool education and completed the 10 th grade of high school, but subsequently received his GED.
+The c laimant can read in large print and write, and do basic math.
+The claimant was last employed as a laborer at the heavy le vel in January 19 99, which is his pertinent work history. - 9.
+The claim ant's alleged impair ments are angina, asthma, hypertension, coronary artery disease, arthriti s, seizures, residential effects of brain cancer, and anxiety.